Combined-cycle power plant: Unfired boiler

-The heat recovery boiler is item 5 in the COGAS figure shown above.
-Hot gas turbine exhaust enters the super heater, then passes through the evaporator and finally through the economiser section as it flows out from the boiler.
+The heat-recovery boiler is item 5 in the COGAS figure shown above.
+Hot gas-turbine exhaust enters the superheater, then passes through the evaporator and, finally, through the economiser section as it flows out from the boiler.
 Feed water comes in through the economizer and then exits after having attained saturation temperature in the water or steam circuit.
-Finally it flows through the evaporator and super heater.
-If the temperature of the gases entering the heat recovery boiler is higher, then the temperature of the exiting gases is also high.
+Finally it flows through the evaporator and superheater.
+If the temperature of the gases entering the heat-recovery boiler is higher, then the temperature of the exiting gases is also high.

-Dual pressure boiler
+Dual-pressure boiler

-In order to remove the maximum amount of heat from the gasses exiting the high temperature cycle, a dual pressure boiler is often employed.
-It has two water/steam drums.
-The low-pressure drum is connected to the low-pressure economizer or evaporator.
-The low-pressure steam is generated in the low temperature zone of the turbine exhaust gasses.
+In order to remove the maximum amount of heat from the gasses exiting the high-temperature cycle, boilers with two water/steam drums are often employed.The low-pressure drum is connected to the low-pressure economizer or evaporator.
+The low-pressure steam is generated in the low-temperature zone of the turbine exhaust gasses.
 The low-pressure steam is supplied to the low-temperature turbine.
-A super heater can be provided in the low-pressure circuit.
+A superheater can be provided in the low-pressure circuit.

 Some part of the feed water from the low-pressure zone is transferred to the high-pressure economizer by a booster pump.
-This economizer heats up the water to its saturation temperature.
+This economizer heats the water to its saturation temperature.
 This saturated water goes through the high-temperature zone of the boiler and is supplied to the high-pressure turbine.